irausch25/CS4641-Project/index.md

 # Introduction/Background:

-- **Introduction**: The project is based around using NLP for a more nuanced understanding of emotional context in text beyond positive, neutral, and negative classifications.
-Understanding emotional context in text has many applications such as customer feedback analysis, mental health assessment, and social media monitoring.
+- **Introduction**: The project is based around using NLP for a more nuanced understanding of emotional context in text beyond positive, neutral, and negative classifications using 6 fundamental human emotions.

 - **Literature review**: Pang and Lee [8] argue in their book that the field of sentiment analysis has evolved from broad classifications to detailed emotion detection due to the complexities of human language and sentiment.
 Deep learning, especially LSTM [6] and BERT [9], have revolutionized NLP, offering tools capable of a better nuanced understanding.

 - **Dataset Description**: The "Emotions" dataset contains english twitter messages with corresponding predominant emotion conveyed using six fundamental emotions denoted by numbers: